Death (Marvel Comics): Fictional character biography

-Following the Dead No More: The Clone Conspiracy storyline, Death has appeared in Las Vegas under the guise of Marlo Chandler to talk with Ben Reilly -the clone of Spider-Man, recently brought back to life and spending some time acting as the new Jackal- initially instructing him to go after a duo of teen punks randomly shooting civilians around the city, claiming that she is testing what he will do about this discovery.
+Following the Dead No More: The Clone Conspiracy storyline, Death has appeared in Las Vegas under the guise of Marlo Chandler to talk with Ben Reilly – the clone of Spider-Man, recently brought back to life and spending some time acting as the new Jackal – initially instructing him to go after a duo of teen punks randomly shooting civilians around the city, claiming that she is testing what he will do about this discovery.
 Ben manages to find the criminals, shooting one of them twice with his own gun but avoiding causing fatal injuries, but when he is attacked by his "brother" and fellow clone Kaine after the death of a girl Reilly had been trying to treat for a serious illness, Marlo appears and kills Kaine with a single touch.
-"Marlo" subsequently identifies herself as Death and explains that she has an "interest" in Reilly as no other person has been brought back to life so often.
+"Marlo" subsequently identifies herself as Death and explains that she has developed an "interest" in Reilly (greater than that she has in Deadpool or Thanos) as no other person has been brought back to life so often.
 She reveals that he has "died" so many times that his soul has become corrupted and if he undergoes one more resurrection, he will likely suffer so much spiritual damage that his soul will be broken for good.
 She offers Reilly the chance to restore Cassandra Mercury's daughter Abigail or Kaine to life before she departs.
 When Reilly asks her to save both of them and kill him instead, Death not only heals the other two, but also restores Reilly to a healthy physical appearance.
 Death also affirms that he has made a start on his efforts to redeem himself of his sins as the Jackal and to become a hero again.
-However, after Ben Reilly brutally beats a civilian who was responsible for the theft of food donations to a charity drive, Death reveals that the healing of his scars only remains so long as Reilly does not compromise his status as a hero, with the aforementioned beating leading to him regaining scars around his right eye.
+However, after Reilly brutally beats a civilian who was responsible for the theft of food donations to a charity drive, Death reveals that the healing of his scars only remains so long as Reilly does not compromise his status as a hero, with the aforementioned beating leading to him regaining scars around his right eye.

 Powers and abilities

-As the embodiment of death, Death is an immortal and powerful cosmic abstract entity, which has no real physical body.
-The character possesses nigh infinite knowledge and power, being able to manipulate time and reality.
-The character has complete control over death and can therefore kill or resurrect individuals.
-Death occasionally appears as a humanoid female so as to be able to be perceived by lesser beings, and resides inside a pocket dimension known as the Realm of Death.
+Death is an immortal and powerful cosmic entity embodying the concept of mortality and lacking a true physical form.
+The abstract being holds near-infinite knowledge and power, allowing for manipulation of time and reality.
+With absolute control over death, the entity can kill or resurrect any individual.
+To interact with lesser beings, Death sometimes adopts the appearance of a humanoid female.
+The character resides in a pocket dimension called the Realm of Death.